 - Not all concentrations are available each year; please contact LLM and MSLS Admissions for information about specific concentration availability.

-- Students may begin the program in the Fall, Spring or Summer term.
+- Students may begin the program in the Fall, Spring or Summer term (Summer option is only for part-time applicants).

 - Full-time (9 or more credits) and part-time (8 or fewer credits) options are available.